Graduate Program in Microbiology and Molecular Genetics

 - Public defense of dissertation

-- Critical reading of dissertation by committee of graduate faculty members and a committee member from outside of the global warming graduate program.
+- Critical reading of dissertation by committee of graduate faculty members and a committee member from outside of the Microbiology & Molecular Genetics graduate program.

 - Submission and acceptance of peer-reviewed articles and conference papers based on the dissertation